 This makes it possible to insert the key outside "full" in the key channel and to be able to perform the locking process.

-At the Priority function or one-sided emergency and danger function, the key inserted on the outside has priority.
-If a key is inserted on the outside, the inside key will turn.
-The reverse is not possible.
+With the Priority function or one-sided emergency and danger function, has the key inserted on the outside always priority.
+This is not possible the other way.

 The use of the emergency and danger function prevents unintentional lockout.

 The user saves, if he has an additional key, the key service for the emergency opening of the door.

 Likewise, in the case of helpless persons, the emergency and danger function ensures access to the apartment.